 According to the Warsaw Convention, airplane accidents that occur internationally are also subject to lawsuits.
-The Warsaw Convention is an international treaty.
+The Warsaw Convention is an international treaty that went into effect in 1929.
 It established that airline companies are liable for any damages to passengers and their belongings.
 It protected airlines from damages that passengers cause themselves.
 Also, the Warsaw Convention established a standard of insurance that airline companies must meet.

-The Montreal Convention, which happened in 1999, modified the Warsaw Convention.
+The Montreal Convention, which went into effect in 1999, replaced the Warsaw Convention.
 It provides for unlimited liability.
 Under this unlimited liability, airlines must provide:

 - Advance payments

 - The ability for passengers to sue from their personal place of residence

 Airlines may be held strictly liable for a certain number of things.
 Strictly liable means liability without needing to show fault.
 The injured passenger must still prove “willful misconduct” by the air carrier.
 Strict liability under the Montreal Convention may be up to 113,100 for proven damages.
 This figure is a mix of currency values established by the IMF, the International Monetary Fund.
 This equates to roughly $170,000 per United States passenger.

 According to current precedent there is no limitation on the amount of recovery a victim can receive from an airline.
 The only exception is if an airline can prove that it took every necessary precaution in order to avoid an accident.
 This makes it easier for innocent victims and their families to recover if only a fraction of what they lost in an accident.
 This puts the burden on airlines.